A Malaysian woman has drawn attention for a kitchen island she put together for extra workspace in her small home

 "For those who are asking, I bought this from IKEA too," she tweeted, sharing a picture of the Branas rattan basket at RM59 per piece.

-In total, we counted that she spent about RM440 to make this island, but it still looks like a really good workspace!
+In total, we counted that she spent about RM440 to make this island and it looks like a really good workspace!

 The post has been retweeted over 5,000 times and gained close to 10,000 likes with netizens loving the extra counter space